akaGallo/231590_Marotta_Carlo_ASA2022/README.md

 - bathroomLight
 - garageLight

-(Their *consumption* is given by half the W intensity of light in the currently occupied room)

 #### **Vacuum cleaner**

 Vacuum cleaner provides a Planning Domain Definition Language (PDDL) for cleaning the rooms

-(Its *consumption* is given by half times 3 * remainingBattery given by the following proposition:
-100 : 300 = remainingBattery : chargingTime - a full vacuum cleaner charge (100%) takes 5 hours (300 minutes))

 #### **Washing machine**